 - Unusual headaches

-These are just some of the side effects that can happen.
+These are just some of the side effects of Paroxetine.
 Contact your doctor or medical professional for additional information.
-Be aware of symptoms to watch for when taking this medicine.

 Depression can often lead people to consider hurting themselves.
 It can even lead them to believe suicide is their only escape from the pain they feel.